makepad/makepad/README.md

 IMPORTANT INFO RUNNING THE LOCAL VERSION:
 We are dogfooding the local version ourselves, but it needs a 'current project' which is hardcoded for now.
 Check out makepad repo 'again' under ./edit_repo in the root with:

-The workspace server needs a local 'key.bin' in the makepad directory root.
-Just put some random garbage in there.
-Future versions will autogenerate it.
-The workspace server is networked and secured with this key.

 ./clone_edit_repo.sh<br/>
 Start makepad:<br/>
 cargo run -p makepad --release<br/>